 Seven & i Group is expanding services and supporting shopping to enable easy use by all customers, including senior citizens, people with disabilities, and foreign residents whose numbers are increasing yearly.

 Seven & i Group supports the creation, localities where it has opened stores, of neighborhoods where residents who suffer from cognitive impairment and their families can live with security.
 To this end, we are encouraging our employees to attend training courses for “dementia supporters.”

 Each Group company holds training courses, and the number of the supporters across the 26 Group companies* as of the end of February 2021, is 38,383 in total.
 Notably, Ito-Yokado had in excess of 10,000 such supporters by November 2020.
 We will continue to strengthen our efforts to develop “dementia supporters.”

-* 26 Group companies are working on this initiative (accounting for 98% of Group sales in Japan).
+* 26 Group companies are working on this initiative (accounting for 98% of the Group sales in Japan).

 |Number of Dementia Supporter Training Course Takers|

 According to the Cabinet Office, as of October 1, 2019, the percentage of the total population of persons aged 65 years old and over (elderly ratio) was 35.89 million, accounting for 28.4% percent of Japan’s population.
 In addition, it is forecast that this percentage will reach 33.3% by 2036.
 In this context, Seven & i Group is promoting the development and retail of products, and proposing lifestyle solutions, aimed at the elderly.